2025 Dhaka Chengdu J-7 crash: Accident

-Video footage of the jet was captured on a CCTV recording.
+Video footage of the jet was captured on CCTV.
 It crashed into the main gate of Milestone College's Haider Ali Building, entering the building on the ground floor through one side and exiting through the other.
-Towkir was found alive and was airlifted to the coronary care unit of Combined Military Hospital in Dhaka, where he died from his injuries.

 The incident occurred just before a school break, while classes were still in session.
 The aircraft struck the roof of the school's seven-storey Block 7 before directly hitting the Haider Ali Building, which at the time contained over 100 primary and secondary students.
 The impact created a hole at the building's gate, causing a fire.
 Eyewitnesses heard a loud sound and saw smoke and plumes of ashes rising from the crash site.

-Aftermath
+Emergency response

 The Bangladesh Fire Service & Civil Defence reported that its crews arrived at the crash site at 13:22 BST.
 Nine fire service units and six ambulances were deployed to the scene, while two platoons of the Border Guard Bangladesh were deployed to secure the area and assist in rescue operations.
-A coach of the Dhaka Metro was used to transport victims to hospitals.
+A Dhaka Metro coach was used to transport victims to hospitals.
+A dedicated emergency hotline was established for victims of the disaster.
 Authorities collected bags, shoes, and identity cards of children from the crash site.
-Removal of the aircraft's wreckage was finished on the night of 21 July.